 Executive Committee

-The purpose of the Executive Committee is to advance the mission of the Education

-Foundation of Collier County – Champions For Learning (CFL) by acting on behalf of the full Board to make decisions on routine or urgent matters when the Board is not in session.
-The Executive Committee is empowered to act on urgent matters that arise between regular Board meetings, allowing for more efficient decision-making and management of CFL’s business. the Executive Committee prepares the Board agenda to include key issues and makes recommendations to the Board.
+The Executive Committee is empowered to act on behalf of the full Board to make decisions on specialized and urgent matters that arise between Board meetings to ensure the governance of CFL continues efficiently and seamlessly in a manner consistent with CFL’s policies and bylaws.

 Note: The Bylaws and Charters Committee responsibilities are being assumed by the Executive Committee.
 The following paragrah was copied from the Bylaws and Charters Committee section of this Charter.
 Changes to the information will use Tracking.
 This paragraph is for your information only and will be deleted from the final Governance Charter.

-The Bylaws and Charters Committee ensures that the governance documents of Champions For Learning - specifically our bylaws and charters are up-to-date, legally compliant and effectively support our mission and operations.
-The Bylaws and Charters Committee maintains the legal and operational framework that guides our mission by reviewing and maintaining governing documents, proposing amendments, ensuring legal compliance, clarifying the governance structure and support effective decision making.
-Annually reviews the bylaw’s and charters to ensure they are current, relevant, and aligned with CFL’s needs.
+The Committee ensures that the governance documents of Champions For Learning - specifically our bylaws and charters - are up-to-date, legally compliant and effectively support our mission and operations.

 Note: The Compensation Committee responsibilities are being assumed by the Executive Committee.
 The following paragrah was copied from the Compensation Committee section of this Charter.
 Changes to the information will use Tracking.
 This paragraph is for your information only and will be deleted from the final Governance Charter.

-The Compensation Committee oversees and guides CFL’s compensation practices, in relation to its executive leadership and employees.
-The committee ensures that CFL’s compensation structures are fair, competitive, aligned with strategic goals, and compliant with relevant regulations by aligning compensation with performance, ensuring fairness and equity, attracting and retaining talent and compliance and risk management.
-Responsible for determining the compensation packages for the President and CEO.
+The Committee provides oversight of executive and employee compensation practices to ensure alignment with CFL’s strategic goals and legal obligations.

 Note: The Human Resources Committee responsibilities are being assumed by the Executive Committee.
 The following paragrah was copied from the Human Resources Committee section of this Charter.
 Changes to the information will use Tracking.
 This paragraph is for your information only and will be deleted from the final Governance Charter.

-The Human Resources Committee provides oversight, guidance, and strategic direction for CFL’s Human Resources policies, best practices and initiatives.
-The Human Resources Committee ensures that the HR functions align with CFL’s mission, goals, and values and that it fosters a positive, productive, and legally compliant work environment.
+The Committee provides oversight and strategic direction for CFL’s Human Resources policies that foster a positive, productive, and legally compliant work environment.

 The Executive Committee is responsible for the following:

+Advise and make recommendations to the board regarding institutional strategies, priorities, and long-term goals.

-Provide oversight to accomplish the stated mission and goals of the organization.
+Provide oversight to ensure CFL is fulfilling its mission and goals.

-Act with full authority of the Board between Board meetings, subject to statutory and Board-imposed limitations stated in the bylaws.
+Act with full authority to conduct the business of the Board between Board meetings, subject to statutory and Board-imposed limitations stated in the bylaws.

-Conduct the business of the Foundation between Board meetings.

-Facilitate decision making between Board meetings or in urgent or crisis situations.

 Report actions taken by the Executive Committee to the Board no later than its next regular meeting.

 Hold the annual meeting of the Board as determined by resolution of the Executive Committee.

-The Executive Committee will review, recommend and present the proposed Board slate to the Board for approval, completing the recommendation no later than the May Executive Committee meeting.
+Review, recommend and present the proposed Board slate of Directors and Officers to the Board for approval at the May Board meeting, completing the recommendation by a date that allows time for the “Right of Petition for Additional Candidates” and “Petition for Additional Candidates”.

-Facilitate setting of Board goals at the September Board meeting, monitor progress and report to the Board.

-Review, recommend and present charters for approval at the September Board meeting.

-Prepare the Board meeting agendas.
+Collaborate with the President and CEO to prepare Board meeting agendas and ensure that the Board receives relevant reports for informed oversight.